The history of Silkeborg Vandkuranstalt

 View the documentary exhibition

-A separate room at the Art Centre has a permanent exhibition with photographs from the health-resort era.
+In Skovvilla (The Forest Villa) there is a large, permanent exhibition about the history of the health-resort.
 Texts and photographs tell of subjects such as physicians, guests, staff, the use of the buildings, and the water.
 Danish and English text versions are available.

 Walk around and discover the area